Can You Eat Tofu if You Have a Fatty Liver?

 If you decide to make it part of your diet, here are some of my tips for incorporating it nicely:

 1. Choose organic tofu.
-Better pay a bit more for a healthier product.
+Better pay a bit more for a healthier product, which is less likely to be genetically modified or treated with pesticides.

 2. Stick to firm or extra firm tofu.
-These are usually the lowest in fat and higher in protein, but also taste better (in my opinion – test them out and see what you like more)
+These are usually lower in fat and higher in protein, but also taste better (in my opinion – test them out and see what you like more).

 4. Watch your portion size.
-While tofu is a healthy food, too much of it can be unhealthy.
+While tofu is a healthy food, too much of anything can become unhealthy.

-Aim for a maximum of 1-2 servings of tofu per day (about 50-80 grams per serving), and make sure to mix it with other healthy options, like vegetables, lean meats, fruits, nuts and seeds and everything else you need for a varied, healthy diet.
+Aim for a maximum of 1-2 servings of tofu per day (about 50-80 grams per serving), and make sure to mix it with other healthy options, like colorful vegetables, lean meats, fruits, and nuts and seeds for a varied, healthy diet.

 Delicious Tofu Recipes for Liver Health